 To the north of Cahors is another famous religious site – the cliff village of Rocamadour, which houses 8 churches and chapels at this famous site of pilgrimage, also on the route to St Jacques de Compostela: This village ranks very highly on many ‘must do’ lists for visitors.

 Physical Education Besides the probability that your holiday home will have a pool for swimming, there are quite roads for cycling, and well marked paths for off road cycling, walking and running.
-Canoes can be hired along the River Lot (or if you are lucky enough to rent 13PLE A La Brise they are included in the rental!) and there are a few adventure parks with treetop ropeways and other adventure attractions around the area.
+Canoes can be hired along the River Lot and there are a few adventure parks with treetop ropeways and other adventure attractions around the area.

 Climbing for all grades can be found along the Aveyron and Tarn gorges.

-Lists of attractions and Tourist information offices can be found on the ‘Area’ tab on the Halcyon Leisure website.
+Lists of attractions and Tourist information offices can be found on the ‘Area’ tab on the HL Holidays website.

 For your adventure park experience, head to Walibi near Agen where there are the usual rides and other attractions plus a water park to enjoy.